How to Tell if a Lottery Ticket is a Winner Without Scratching It

 Mohan soon learned that his trick would work beyond the tic-tac-toe game when his friend from Colorado sent him some lottery tickets.
 The singleton method worked on those tickets as well, though the accuracy was a bit lower—down from 90% to 70%.
 The same occurred with a Super Bingo game featured in Ontario despite not having the same flaw as the original game.
 When he revealed this to the Ontario Lottery, they pulled that game as well.

 During an interview in 2013 with the New York Times, Mohan Srivastava said he believed that this method could still be utilised to determine winning tickets, though it may be more restricted with tickets being mass-produced in the millions and the ten top prize winners being spread throughout the country.
 He also noted that an app designed to detect winners could be effective if properly and methodically written.
-He suspects that there are still effective ways to crack tickets, even newer ones, though he’s a committed career man and doesn’t have much time to continue figuring them out anymore.
+He suspects that despite all the safeguards that are put into the process of making scratch tickets, there are still effective ways to crack tickets, though he’s a committed career man and doesn’t have much time to continue figuring them out anymore.

 Joan Ginther: Gaming the System?